davidmalawey/openLab/methods.md

 | DIN rail | for mounting modular items at a reach, for arrangement and fitment with alignment |

+## Panels

+Panels deserve a section and this is where design-for-manufacturing revs up.
+If we always design panels for easy fabrication, then we can prioritize panel materials that are easy to fabricate, and easy to design with.

+**Expanded PVC Panels**
+Also known as PVC foam.
+The introduction video shows how to cut it, bond it, choose it among other panels, and how it behaves.
+Watch this video for an introduction to Expanded PVC.
+My tips:
+* choose 6mm thickness
+* mark with pencil, cut with utility knife
+* bond using PVC cement, with nearly any other material.

+<iframe width="1250" src="https://www.youtube.com/embed/M7CvLJcEAds" title="Expanded PVC for Engineering Designs - a powerful material" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## OTP-Parts
 _keyword off-the-print or OTP parts, also #printegrated for future discussion as of feb 2025_